oracc/oracc2/bin/nx/README.txt

 nu -- number units

 An nu is a sequence of one or more steps in a system.
-A step is a unit and.
+A step is a unit and by definition a step-name is either a grapheme that can occur within parentheses in an ATF number grapheme or a word for a unit.
+Unit-words are always written with the CF (Citation-Form) in nu, e.g., sila is written sila rather than sila₃.
+A GW (Guide-Word) may be added for disambiguation if necessary, e.g., gun[weight].

 Steps are connected by multipliers (mult).
 A mult is the number of units on the right-hand step (rhs) that make up the unit on the left-hand step (lhs).
 Steps in an nu progress from smallest on the right to largest on the left, mimicking the sequence of graphemes on the tablet.